 His compositions, arrangements and direction of the orchestra are featured on LP and CD Sony Music, Phonogram, Warner, RAI Trade, Arts, Kicco Classic, Mellow Records, Arc - Music, Magma Records, Bongiovanni, Akarma Records, Aereostella, Black Widow, Da Vinci Records and Seacrest Oy.

-Advertise with the publisher Bèrben of Ancona, Zanichelli of Bologna, Sillabe of Livorno, Graphofeel of Rome and Danielly Souza of Rio de Janeiro.
+Advertise with the publisher Bèrben of Ancona, Zanichelli of Bologna, Sillabe of Livorno, Graphofeel of Rome, Danielly Souza of Rio de Janeiro, "Le Muse" of Turin and "Agorà" of Lugano.